 Information Unlimited's laser ray gun is a solid state laser that uses a flash lamp as an energy primer and a neodinium glass rod as the lasing medium.
 It works much like the ruby laser described in How Lasers Work.
 It requires 12 volts of DC power, which comes from AA batteries.
 It emits infrared light of 1.06 micrometer wavelength in short 3 joule pulses for a total of 500 joules of energy.
 The beam is focused with a collimating lens, which straightens the beams and makes them parallel.
 It's classified as a hazardous class IV laser, and the company claims that it's capable of burning holes in most materials (infrared lasers can do these things).
 So you might not want to pick one up for your 9-year-old's birthday.

-To learn more about laser weapons, take a look at the links on the next page.
+To learn more about laser weapons, take a look at the links below.

 - National Defense Magazine, Directed Energy Weapons Promise "Low Cost Per Kill", 2001. http://www.nationaldefensemagazine.org/issues/2001/Sep/Directed-Energy.htm

 - U.S. Air Force Kirtland Air Force Base, Directed Energy Directorate. http://www.kirtland.af.mil/afrl_de/

 - U.S. Air Force, Brief History of the Airborne Laser. http://www.kirtland.af.mil/shared/media/document/AFD-070404-025.pdf

 - U.S. Air Force, Personal Halting and Stimulation Response (PHaSR). http://www.kirtland.af.mil/shared/media/document/AFD-070404-043.pdf